 Organizational Excellence Goal Statement: Create and support an engaged workforce and organization that delivers an efficient, innovative, transparent, and collaborative City government.
 Outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 4: Improve the customer experience across city services SeeClickFix This software will be used to process and organize citizen requests.
-FY 23 \$75,000 In progress Updates: SeeClickFix was I for a future date. aunched for internal use on January 23, 2024 1 with a p ublic launch լ olanned Goal 2: Increase employee engagement levels Employee Engagement Survey The Employee Engagement Survey is a vital piece to understanding employee engagement levels and planning for increasing those levels.
+FY 23 \$75,000 In progress Updates: SeeClickFix was la future date. aunched for internal use on January 23, 2024 with a pub olic launch pla inned for a Goal 2: Increase employee engagement levels Employee Engagement Survey The Employee Engagement Survey is a vital piece to understanding employee engagement levels and planning for increasing those levels.
 Last administered in 2020, the survey is also the source of the most important performance meausres for the Organizational Excellence priority area.
-FY 23 \$70,900 In progress Updates: Citizen Survey an gagement Survey RFP was distributed as pa d the Utilities Customer Service Survey.
-Prop sing staff is getting answers to a few questior blace. osals hav e been revie wed by a Goal 4: Improve the customer experience across city services ChatBot This chat feature will help visitors better navigate the City's website and access the information and services they're searching for.
-FY 23 \$40,000 In progress Updates: rrently active on the City's website.
-Visitors to it can become a better tool. the site are asked to ask it Goal 5: Build a leading government organization that manages all resources wisely through accountability, innovation, and efficiency Disabilities Commission - Marketing These funds would be used to create and print brochures, flyers and signs for the Commission, to purchase a booth at public festivals, print promotional materials and provide outreach and public input sessions in the community.
+FY 23 \$70,900 In progress Updates: The Employee Engagement Survey RFP was distributed as part of a group RFP with the Citizen Survey and the Utilities Customer Service Survey.
+Proposals have been reviewed and scored by a panel and Purchasing staff is in the process of awarding the bid.
+Goal 4: Improve the customer experience across city services ChatBot This chat feature will help visitors better navigate the City's website and access the information and services they're searching for.
+FY 23 \$40,000 Complete Updates: Updates: The ChatBot is currently active on the City's website.
+Goal 5: Build a leading government organization that manages all resources wisely through accountability, innovation, and efficiency Disabilities Commission - Marketing These funds would be used to create and print brochures, flyers and signs for the Commission, to purchase a booth at public festivals, print promotional materials and provide outreach and public input sessions in the community.
 The Commission has never had a budget for marketing and feels the community would benefit by raising awareness of accessibility issues and available government services to address these issues.
-FY 23 \$4,000 Complete Updates: these issues.
-This ongoing amount was included with the FY 2023 budget.
+FY 23 \$4,000 Complete Updates: This ongoing amount was included with the FY 2023 budget.
 To date, the Disabilities Commission has used these funds for various activities and initatives, including recognition for the Senator Chuck Graham Memorial Disability & Advocacy Award, which was presented to Lydia Olmsted in FY 2023, as well as booths at public festivals, including the upcoming Earth Day festival.